 Bandra-Kurla Complex (BKC) is one of the key areas for which MMRDA is the "Special Planning Authority".
 Today, the complex enjoys a status that is similar to that of Nariman Point.
 The complex is already providing more than two lakh jobs and is a perfect solution to absorb future growth of offices and commercial activities successfully.
 The complex has showcased tremendous growth in the changing times and the development of 'E' block is noteworthy.

-The Authority has developed 19 hectares of land with the presence of prominent institutions such as the Reserve Bank of India, Income Tax, Sales Tax, Provident Fund and many other corporate and commercial establishments.
-Together, these buildings offer an office space as large as 1,17,000 sq. mtrs., potential enough to accommodate thousands of jobs.
+The Authority has developed land with the presence of prominent institutions such as the Reserve Bank of India, Income Tax, Sales Tax, Provident Fund and many other corporate and commercial establishments.
+Together, these buildings offer an office space as large as 1,65,000 sq. mtrs. in G-Block and 13000 sq. mtrs in E-Block, potential enough to accommodate thousands of jobs.
 This meticulously planned complex also showcases a City Park which is regularly thronged with people.

 Currently, the BKC also hosts 30 kilometers cycle track and corporate headquarters of MNCs.
 Several companies operate from BKC.
-The complex has staff quarters, club, 5 Star Hotels, Convention Complex, Diamond Bourse and hospitals apart from offices.
+The complex has staff quarters, club, 5 Star Hotels, Convention Complex, Diamond Bourse, hospitals and schools apart from offices.